karlstav/cava/README.md

 Capturing audio
 ---------------

-### From portaudio
+### From portaudio (easy)

-First make sure cava was compiled with portaudio, and just uncomment:
+First make sure you have portaudio dev files and that cava was built with portaudio support (it should have done so automatically if it found the dev files).

+Since portaudio combines the functionality of all audio systems, it should work "out of the box".

+To enable just uncomment:

     method = portaudio

 in the `[input]` section of your config.

+And once CAVA is running, on pulseaudio you should change it's input to the monitor.

+Or in case of Windows, you should set "Stereo Mix" as the default input device in the recording tab.
+In case you don't have it update/install your audio drivers or get a better sound card.

 ### From Pulseaudio monitor source (Easy, default if supported)